gabrielecirulli/hn-special/CONTRIBUTING.md

 npm install -g stylus
 ```

-You can then edit `lib/extras/hn_theme.styl` and tell Stylus to watch the changes to the `.styl` file and recompile automatically:
+You can then edit `lib/extras/_theme.styl` or whatever theme you are changing and tell Stylus to watch the changes to the `.styl` file and recompile automatically:

 ```
-stylus -c -w lib/extras/hn_theme.styl
+stylus -c -w lib/extras/hn_theme_light.styl
 ```

 ### A note about the CSS